-“Good” collaboration requires, though I hate to use the buzzword, synergy; it requires multiple participants to not only work at their full potential, but also speak the same language, compromise, and avoid unproductive conflicts.
+“Good” collaboration requires synergy.
+It requires multiple participants to not only work at their full potential, but also communicate, compromise, and avoid conflicts.

-In this guide, we’ll explore some of the most effective tactics you can use to boost collaboration among employees.
+In this guide, we’ll explore the most effective tactics to boost collaboration among employees.

 Building Employee Morale and Confidence